leocurrie/xmastree-painting/README.md

    http://127.0.0.1:8090/?action=snapshot

 4. Now the fun part.
 Turn the lights out.
-   With the pixel server running, launch the 'calibrate.py' script, and pipe the output to a file "pixels.js" If everything is setup correctly, you should see each LED in the chain being turned on, then off in sequence.
+   This is where we run calibrate.py to generate the mapping file - pixels.js - which is used by the client With the pixel server running, launch the 'calibrate.py' script, and pipe the output to a file "pixels.js" If everything is setup correctly, you should see each LED in the chain being turned on, then off in sequence.
    Once all LEDs have been measured, the output from the script should be an array of co-ordinates.